For many people, one of the most confusing aspects of Spanish wine is the system used to classify it - the Denominación de Origen system.

 - Indicación Geográfica Protegida, or IGP

-For IGP wineries, only one of the production stages has to take place in the area, and only 85% of the grapes have to come from the area where the wine is made.
+For wineries who operate in the IGP category, only one of the production stages has to take place in the region.
+And only 85% of the grapes have to come from the area where the wine is made.

 All clear so far?
 Good.